tolstoj48/scraping_books_from_gutenberg_project/README.md

-# Tool to scrap books from the Project Gutenberg site
+# Tool to get words from a book from the Project Gutenberg site

 ## Table of contents
 * [General info](#general-info)